 Because the Adventures in Wisdom curriculum is a mindset curriculum, our coaches say that their own personal growth accelerates!

 Watch what WISDOM Coach Rahima has to say.

 The WISDOM Coach® Certification program is designed to help you create a business you love as a life coach for kids!

-You will also gain access to our extensive resources for coaches, and can become a member of our private Facebook group for WISDOM Coaches where you can network with other WISDOM Coaches from all over the world!
+- Gain access to our extensive resources for coaches, and can become a member of our private Facebook group for WISDOM Coaches, where you can network with other WISDOM Coaches from all over the world!